info-dump

 #info-dump

 Not too long ago I had completely different configurations across different computers.
 Terminal color schemes between computers weren’t consistent.
 Git was configured slightly differently between all computers.
 Lucky for me, there’s a program that’s well suited for this task: stow.
-Special thanks to Brandon Invergo for his blog post documenting how he uses stow to manage dotfiles.
-Git & Stow Before I found stow I was using a purely git-based workflow.

 #info-dump

 I recently picked up a 6th gen X1 Carbon so of course I wanted to install Arch Linux on it.
 This post documents the steps I took in case I ever have to do this again.
 I used ejmg’s guide guide, HardenedArray’s gist guide, and the Arch Linux wiki page as references.
-Note: This was my setup as of July 2020ish.
-Things have changed since then.
-Setup Prepare Installation Media This part is relatively straightforward.

 #info-dump

 I bought a domain name on a whim recently and felt like I had to justify my purchase by building a site to make use of it.
 In a past life I might have used WordPress or Django but I was feeling especially lazy.
 At first I was going to use GitHub Pages but that seemed too easy.
 I haven’t really touched AWS before and I felt like I might as well make this into a learning opportunity.
+As you can probably tell by the title, I ended up using AWS to host a static site.
+This post documents the steps I took to get this working.
+These steps were compiled after I had everything working so it’s possible there may be some typos.
+If you stumbled upon this and have a question on a step, feel free to reach out (you can find my contact info on the about page).

 #info-dump

-TL;DR Use same-origin Referrer Policy with Django Double leters are unecesary and slow down typing (see Referer in this document) I found a post on Hacker News with a link to webbkoll which tries to check how privacy-friendly a particular site is.
+I found a post on Hacker News with a link to webbkoll which tries to check how privacy-friendly a particular site is.
 Of course I had to check against my own site!
-Webbkoll reported that my referrers were being leaked and that I was using a Google as a third-party service.